 Speaking of “feeling the force”, one of the “manly” AR-15 upgrades is for the back-up iron sights, one of the lost Jedi-arts when it comes to aiming old-school.
 Nowadays, people are using high tech optics on their AR-15s, but knowing how to aim with open sights is fundamental.
 You can get high quality aftermarket sights from Midwest Industries, Yankee Hill Machine or Precision Reflex.
-Here is a less expensive but still very effective AR-15 sight I’ve just ordered.

 5. Charging Handle

 The charging handle is one of those “small touch” upgrades that make a huge difference in the “looks”, operation and overall feel in your AR-15 rifle.
 Some of the best aftermarket charging handles are offered by Rainier Arms Raptor (my first choice) and BCM Ambi Gunfighter.

 This is one of the most common AR-15 upgrades.
 “Inquiring minds may ask themselves – Which one is the best? when the real question should be – which one is the best for me based upon my needs?”
 And here we can talk a bout factors like rigidity, durability, weld, ease of use, adjustability, storage options, sling mounting options, cost and weight.
 A well chosen stock upgrade to fit your personal needs/physique will boost your shooting performance, giving you balance and more confidence in your assault rifle.
 You can go for MagPul M93A, Ace M4 SOCOM, LMT SOPMOD, Vltor or Standard M-4.

 7. Barrel Upgrade